-This map identifies the proportion of the population within each statistical area under the age of 15.
+This map identifies the proportion of the population within each statistical area under the age of 15 based on Census 2018 data from Statistics New Zealand.
 The areas where children make up more than a quarter of the total population are concentrated around Ōamaru North, Weston and South Hill in close proximity to existing schools.